 - Other symptoms of physical illness during menstruation, such as nausea, diarrhea, constipation, and excessive tiredness

-Some women with endometriosis call themselves “spoonies,” which refers to a person living with any chronic illness.
+Some women with endometriosis call themselves “spoonies”.
+The term refers to a person living with any chronic illness.
 The term was coined by Christine Miserandio, a popular blogger who lives with lupus (SLE).
-She described living with her disease as only having so many “spoons” to use every day before she runs out of energy.
-“These illnesses are often invisible; to most people, spoonies may appear healthy and able-bodied, especially when they are young,” Sophie Cowley, a woman who suffers from chronic migraines.
-This is appropriate for women with endometriosis because someone who has the condition certainly does not “look” sick compared to someone with a more “obvious” disease.
-Unfortunately, the topic of menstruation is often swept under the rug by the general public, and others may mistake a woman’s pain for being “dramatic” or “moody.”
+She described her disease as having “spoons” to use every day before she runs out of energy.
+“These illnesses are often invisible.
+To most people, spoonies may appear healthy and able-bodied.
+Especially when they are young like Sophie Cowley, a woman who suffers from chronic migraines.
+This is appropriate for women with endometriosis because someone who has the condition certainly does not “look” sick.
+Unfortunately, the topic of menstruation is often swept under the rug by the general public.
+Others may mistake a woman’s pain for being “dramatic” or “moody.”

-In this interview, Anthony Padilla, a popular YouTube star with more than 6 million subscribers and formerly a member of the Smosh channel, sits down with three women who have been diagnosed with endometriosis, who share their personal experiences and their struggles with the often misunderstood disorder.
+Anthony Padilla, a popular YouTube star and formerly a member of the Smosh channel, interviewed women with endometriosis.
+They share their personal experiences and struggles with the disorder.

-When it comes to women’s health, it is important to start acknowledging endometriosis because those living with it do not deserve to suffer in silence.
-If you suffer from menstrual pain that makes living your day-to-day life seem impossible, then it is time to seek help from a gynecologist.
-Be as open as possible about your symptoms so that your doctor can diagnose the problem.
-If you feel your current medical professional is not providing you with the care you need, do not be afraid to look for a new one or seek a second opinion.
-Endometriosis can be diagnosed through a variety of methods, including an ultrasound, a pelvic exam, laparoscopy, or magnetic resonance imaging.
+Those living with endometriosis do not deserve to suffer in silence.
+If you suffer from menstrual pain, it is time to seek help from a gynecologist.
+Be open so that your doctor can diagnose the problem.
+Look for another professional or second opinion if you feel that you do not get the care you need.
+Endometriosis can be diagnosed through a variety of methods.
+It may include an ultrasound, a pelvic exam, laparoscopy, or magnetic resonance imaging.
 It is also possible to experience endometriosis symptoms without actually having it.
-Even if your doctor finds that you do not have endometriosis, another medical condition may be found.
-Your gynecologist should be able to prescribe you the appropriate treatment to manage your painful symptoms.
+Your gynecologist should prescribe you the appropriate treatment to manage your painful symptoms.

-As we aim to be more open and understanding about the medical needs of the people around us, you must also acknowledge that your health is of your utmost importance.
+As we aim to be more open and understanding about the people around us, you must also acknowledge that your health is important.
 If you ever have a problem, speak up about it and seek the care that you need.